April 4, 2018

 The Bottom Line: Protect Your Business with a Secure Configuration

 Only through the proper configuration management steps can you protect your business and its data.
 No longer is it enough to simply rely on default network and device configurations.
 Through new vulnerabilities and increasingly savvy malware attacks, the default settings do not provide ample security.
 Instead, by taking the steps to properly configure your devices and network, you can create a more secure system.
-To learn more about Raritan’s product and how they are built to safeguard against security vulnerabilities visit, here.
+To learn more about Raritan’s products and how they are built to safeguard against security vulnerabilities visit, here.